mpl-extensions/mpl-interactions/docs/compare-to-ipywidgets.rst

 The ipywidgets functions expect the entire output to be regenerated every time a slider value changes.
 This means ipywidgets functions will work best with the ``inline`` backend.
 In fact, some `special casing <https://github.com/jupyter-widgets/ipywidgets/blob/6be18d9b75353f7b4a1c328c6ea06d8959f978f6/ipywidgets/widgets/interaction.py#L230>`_ is even available to better support the inline backend.
-Unfortunately this process does not work well with the interacive ``ipympl`` backend.
+Unfortunately this process does not work well with the interactive ``ipympl`` backend.
 The ``ipympl`` backend expects to be shown only once, then updated with Matplotlib methods as controls change.
 What results is you needing to make multiple new figures---or recreate the entire plot---every time a slider value changes.